I never really liked ranch dressing until I had the homemade version. Now I’m in love!

 Raw garlic is a wonderful healing superfood, and it’s also very strong.
 If you think raw garlic is too strong of a flavor for your family or party guests, just use granulated garlic powder; I give you both options below.
 I usually use fresh for the health benefits when making this myself, but I also like to be mindful of people leaving a party at my house and tasting garlic when they wake up in the morning.

-- dash fresh ground black pepper, or to taste
+a few spins of freshly ground black pepper, to taste

 Add more or less unsweetened plain nut milk or water to your desired consistency.
 Let it sit for at least 30 minutes for the flavors to develop—it’s even better the next day.
-It will keep for about a week, so halve or double the recipe if needed.
+It will keep for about a week in the refrigerator, so halve or double the recipe if needed.